flyingnobita/0xparc_intro_book_workbook/README.md

 pipx install poetry
 ```

-If the above doesn't work for you, you can see see additional instructions [here](https://python-poetry.org/docs/#installation) on Poetry installation.
+If the above doesn't work, see [here](https://python-poetry.org/docs/#installation) for additional instructions on Poetry installation.

 #### Install Dependencies with Poetry